Chocolate Cream Pie

 Make the crust.
 Pulse the Oreos in a food processor until very finely ground.
 Add melted butter until moistened.
 Press firmly into the pie pan.
 I like to use the bottom of a measuring cup.
 Bake for 11-12 minutes.

 Cook the filling.
-In a medium heavy-bottomed saucepan, whisk together the sugar, cocoa, cornstarch, and salt.
+In a medium saucepan, whisk the sugar, cocoa, cornstarch, and salt.
 Gradually whisk in the milk.
-Don’t worry about clumps.
-Cook, whisking constantly, until the mixture comes to a lazy boil, about 7 to 9 minutes.
-Let it boil for another 45 seconds to ensure it’s cooked to a high enough temperature to set.
+Cook, whisking constantly, until the mixture comes to a lazy boil, about 7-9 minutes.
+Boil for another 45 seconds.
 It should look like pudding.

 Remove from heat.
 Stir in the chopped chocolates, butter, and vanilla until smooth.
 Pour into the cooled crust.
 Avoid smoothing with a spatula which will create uneven lines.
 Let cool completely.